freeCodeCamp/guide/src/pages/bootstrap/index.md

 You can download and install the Bootstrap source files with Bower, Composer, Meteor, or npm.
 This allows greater control and the option to include or exclude modules as needed.

-`npm install bootstrap@4.0.0-beta`
+`npm install bootstrap`

-`gem install bootstrap -v 4.0.0.beta`

-`bower install bootstrap#v4.0.0-beta`
+`gem 'bootstrap', '~> 4.1.3'`

 _Note: These are only examples and may change without notice.
 Please refer to the _<a href='https://getbootstrap.com/' target='_blank' rel='nofollow'>Bootstrap website</a>_ for the most up-to-date links._

 #### The Bootstrap Grid System
 The grid system is a mobile-first flexbox system for quickly building layouts of all shapes and sizes suitable on all devices.
 It’s based on a 12 column layout and has multiple tiers, one for each media query range.

 Bootstrap comes with predefined grid classes for your use in markup.
-See more details and examples at https://v4-alpha.getbootstrap.com/layout/grid/#how-it-works
+See more details and examples at https://getbootstrap.com/docs/4.1/layout/grid/

 #### More Information: